Meet the Prep Team, the form teachers and subject specialists who provide such an inspiring and innovative learning experience for our older children.

 In my spare time, I enjoy playing netball, spending time with friends and family and visits to concerts and the theatre.

-Alison McHugh, Year 5M Form Tutor and PHSEE Co-ordinator
+Alison McHugh, Director of Studies, Year 6M Form Tutor and PHSEE Co-ordinator

 I have always had a love of working with children and from an early age knew that I wanted to be a teacher.
 I have taught for 20 years in primary schools in Croydon and Bromley.
 I have trained as a SENCO and have a particular interest in working and supporting pupils with dyslexia.